Bizzo1975/personal-website-gen/Proxmox_Web_Hosting_Master_Plan_Full.md

 If you encounter issues:
 1. Check the troubleshooting sections in each step
 2. Review error messages carefully - they often tell you exactly what's wrong
-3. Check logs: `docker compose logs`, `sudo journalctl -u cloudflared`, etc.
+3. Check logs: `docker-compose logs`, `sudo journalctl -u cloudflared`, etc.
 4. Verify network connectivity and isolation with the tests in Step 10
 5. Consult the official documentation for each tool (Proxmox, Docker, Cloudflare, etc.)